Hungary Tilts Eastwards to Maximize Economic Gains

 Among the strategic cooperation projects between China and Hungary, we may highlight the following:

-During the bilateral summit, Orban declared that the BRI is “highly consistent with Hungary’s strategy of opening to the East”, while Xi welcomes “Hungary’s greater role in promoting China-EU ties”.
+During the bilateral summit, Orban declared that the BRI is “highly consistent with Hungary’s strategy of opening to the East”, while Xi welcomed “Hungary’s greater role in promoting China-EU ties”.

-Th Budapest-Belgrade rail project involves both upgrade and extension of the existing line.
-Eventually, the railway will be extended to Skopje in Macedonia, and the seaport of Piraeus which is managed by China in Greece, thus forming the backbone of an #EconomicCorridor in Central Europe.
+The Budapest-Belgrade rail project involves both the upgrade and extension of the existing line.
+Eventually, the railway will be extended to Skopje in Macedonia, and the seaport of Piraeus, which is managed by China in Greece, thus forming the backbone of an #EconomicCorridor in Central Europe.

-The interest of China to invest in EV and battery manufacturing is spurred by recent probes by EU who view the meteoric rise of Chinese EV exports into Europe as a threat to domestic car makers.
+The interest of China to invest in #EV and battery manufacturing is spurred by recent probes by the EU, which views the meteoric rise of Chinese EV exports into Europe as a threat to domestic car makers.
 Therefore, by moving some of the manufacturing right into the EU, China hopes to be able to avoid the barriers that the EU is contemplating to restrain the sale of EV made in China.

 In the past, Lenovo has set up a plant in Hungary to assemble workstations and servers.
 That facility has now become the top facility among Lenovo’s global manufacturing base by shipping one million computers in 2023.